 - Heat oil in a large skillet over high.
 Sauté bell pepper in hot oil until softened, 3 to 5 minutes.

 - Reduce heat to medium-high.
-Cook onion with the pepper until softened and golden, about 10 minutes; season with salt and pepper.
-Remove pepper and onion from skillet with a slotted spoon to a bowl.
+Cook onion with pepper until softened and golden, about 10 minutes; season with salt and pepper.
+Transfer pepper and onion to a bowl.

 - Season chicken with salt and pepper.
-Sauté chicken until golden-brown and no longer pink in center, 6 to 8 minutes.
+Sauté chicken in the same skillet over medium-high heat until golden-brown and no longer pink in center, 6 to 8 minutes.

 - Reduce heat to low.
 Spread onion and pepper mixture over chicken strips.
-Sprinkle cheddar cheese over everything.
+Sprinkle Cheddar cheese over chicken and vegetables.
 Place a lid on the skillet and cook until cheese melts, 2 to 3 minutes.

-Cook the chicken with some sliced Spanish chorizo to add a burst of smokey-spicy flavor!
-Alternatively, make steak fajitas: Sear two 1-lb. steaks in the skillet with peppers and onions moved to the edge for to 5 to 6 minutes per side.
+Cook chicken with sliced Spanish chorizo to add a burst of smokey-spicy flavor!
+Alternatively, make steak fajitas: Sear two 1-pound steaks in the skillet with peppers and onions moved to the edge for 5 to 6 minutes per side.
 Let rest for 10 minutes, then thinly slice.

 What others are saying

 Steven Gomes says: